clemente-xyz/flippo/README.md

 $ npm install
 ```

-Once all node dependencies are installed, run in parallel the client and the server:
+Once all node dependencies are installed, run in parallel the client and the server.

 For the server: